 Education Assessment Can Take Many Forms

 Education assessments can take any form:

-- It may involve formal tests or performance-based activities.
+- They may involve formal tests or performance-based activities.

-- It may be administered online or using paper and pencil or other materials.
+- They may be administered online or using paper and pencil or other materials.

-- It may be objective (requiring a single correct answer) or subjective (there may be many possible correct answers, such as in an essay).
+- They may be objective (requiring a single correct answer) or subjective (there may be many possible correct answers, such as in an essay).

-- It may be formative (carried out over the course of a project) or summative (administered at the end of a project or a course).
+- They may be formative (carried out over the course of a project) or summative (administered at the end of a project or a course).

-And, because assessment is so widespread, it is vital that educators, as well as parents and students, understand what it is and why it is used.
+And, because the use of assessments is so widespread, it is vital that educators, as well as parents and students, understand what they are and why they are important.

 Types of Educational Assessment

 There are many types of educational assessment.
 Some may be mandated by the educational system, whereas others are up to the discretion of the teachers themselves.